 Braddock says social inequality is being translated into the schooling system by David Lange's "Tomorrow's Schools" reforms, implemented in 1989.
 These effectively resulted in a system of competition between schools based on neighbourhood socio-economic status.

-Likewise, the Herald's education reporter Kirsty Johnston says "New Zealand has known about the achievement gap between rich and poor for 25 years.
-And yet it persists" - see her must-read report from late last year: Search continues for schools silver bullet.
+'s education reporter Kirsty Johnston says "New Zealand has known about the achievement gap between rich and poor for 25 years.
+And yet it persists" - see her must-read report from late last year:

 The cost of "free" state education

 The cost of so-called "free" state education was highlighted last month by the publication of a survey which added up all the various costs for parents of putting their kids through school - see Kirsty Johnston's Free education: Parents of 2016 babies will be shelling out $37,000.